 As more customers find out about your nail art offering, you’ll soon find you’re not just doing the odd nail but full sets using multiple techniques, which could add a lot of time onto your standard gel-polish appointment.
 However, there are a couple of ways you could incorporate this extra work into your price list.

-The first option is to have a fixed-priced “add-on” to your standard treatment, giving you an extra five to 15 minutes, depending on the techniques and products, to complete the look.
+One pricing option is to have a fixed-priced “add-on” to your standard treatment, giving you an extra five to 15 minutes, depending on the techniques and products, to complete the look.
 This should be charged at £5 to £15 (on top of the gel-polish manicure price).

-The second option would be to have set treatments for different nail art appointments.
+Another option would be to have set treatments for different nail art appointments.
 For example:

 - Standard gel-polish manicure – 45 mins – £30

 - Gel-polish manicure with basic nail art (includes two accent nails) – 50 mins – £32

 - Gel-polish manicure with advanced nail art (includes glitter fade/foil/chrome or detailed accent nails) – 60 mins – £36

 - Gel-polish manicure with detailed nail art (includes stamping and glitter/hand painting/multiple nail art) – 75 mins – £40.